mozilla/anodejsholidayseason/localization/localization_part_3.md

 ![](it-CH-chooser.png)

-This is a handy way to ensure your design and copy work for bi-directional languages like Hebrew.
+This is a handy way to ensure your visual design and prose work for bi-directional languages like Hebrew.
 Your web designer can test their RTL CSS, before you have the resources to create actual Hebrew strings.

 ![](db-LB.png)